Parsa-Rajabi/CPSC-344/docs/project/ethics-certification.md

 Refer to [Course Submission Information](course-submission-info.md) for details on how to submit your certification.

+> [!IMPORTANT]
+> This deadline affects project participation and the Milestone 2 peer evaluation penalty.
+If you have an emergency or unanticipated situation, review [Academic Concessions](syllabus.md#academic-concessions) and contact the teaching team before the issue compounds.

 ## Grading and Late Penalty

 The TCPS Ethics Certification is worth **0%** of the course grade.
 It is a required prerequisite for project participation, not a graded course component.